International Association for Conflict Management

 IACM considers the following behaviors to be unacceptable for stakeholders at IACM-related activities:

-IACM does not tolerate any of these unacceptable behaviors and will expeditiously review reported allegations of unacceptable behavior (as described below).
+IACM does not tolerate any of these unacceptable behaviors and will review reported allegations of unacceptable behavior (as described below).
 Those whom IACM determines have engaged in unacceptable behavior are subject to discipline (as described below).

 V. Reporting Unacceptable Behavior

-- If you have experienced unacceptable behavior, you may notify any IACM Board member, or email the IACM Ombuds at ombuds@iafcm.org.
+• If you believe you have experienced or witnessed unacceptable behavior, you may notify any IACM Board member, or email the IACM Ombuds at <ombuds@iafcm.org>.
 Your report will be treated as confidential to the extent possible.
-Confiding in the IACM Ombuds does not constitute an official “Notice” to IACM.

 VI.
 IACM Response to Alleged Unacceptable Behavior and Maintaining a Safe Environment

-Upon receipt of a report of alleged unacceptable behavior, IACM will take any immediate steps necessary to ensure the safety of those who have experienced unacceptable behavior.
-IACM will investigate alleged unacceptable behavior as quickly as possible.
-IACM Board Members receiving any allegations of unacceptable behavior will report them to the IACM Ombuds.
-Additional IACM actions may include the following:
+Upon receipt of a formal report of alleged unacceptable behavior, IACM will take appropriate steps necessary to ensure the safety of those who have experienced unacceptable behavior and to minimize any additional harm to the person or others.
+IACM will expeditiously investigate alleged unacceptable behavior.

-- IACM may ask individuals responsible for alleged unacceptable behavior to cease such behavior and they are expected to comply immediately.
+• IACM may ask individuals responsible for alleged unacceptable behavior to cease such behavior and they are expected to comply immediately.

-- IACM may separate individuals to the extent necessary to ensure safety.
+• IACM may separate individuals to the extent necessary to ensure safety.

-- The IACM Board or security may take any action deemed necessary and appropriate, including immediate removal from the event without warning or refund.
+• The IACM Board or security may take any action deemed necessary and appropriate, including immediate removal from the event without warning or refund.

-- IACM reserves the right to prohibit attendance at any future activity or event.
+• IACM reserves the right to prohibit attendance at any future activity or event.

-- IACM reserves the right to prevent, suspend, expel, or terminate IACM membership in accordance with the IACM constitution.
+• IACM reserves the right to prevent, suspend, expel, or terminate IACM membership in accordance with the IACM constitution.

-- IACM protects individuals reporting allegations of unacceptable behavior from retaliation and will similarly investigate allegations of retaliation and take appropriate actions to eliminate retaliatory behavior and discipline members, staff, and other participants as necessary.
+• IACM protects individuals reporting allegations of unacceptable behavior from retaliation and will similarly investigate allegations of retaliation and take appropriate actions to eliminate retaliatory behavior and discipline members, staff, and other participants as necessary.

 VII.
 Member and Participant Responses to Unwelcome or Inappropriate Behavior